 How about this for a strategy for preventing the detox setback?

-Be super careful with other supplements.
-Health does not come in a pill bottle.
+1. Be super careful with other supplements.
+Health is not found at the bottom of a pill bottle.

 Thank you to everyone who submitted a response.
 We had 109 responses submitted.